Ready to watch this entire course?

 To purchase After Effects Apprentice—the book—go to www.amazon.com.

-For those who are new to After Effects or who haven't used it for a while, we want to give you an overview of its user interface.
-You'll find that the user interface of many Adobe applications are similar.
-So things that you'll learn here can be applied to other Adobe programs.
+- [Voiceover] For those who are new to After Effects, or who haven't used it for a while, we wanted to give you an overview of its user interface.
+Now you'll find that the user interface of many Adobe applications are similar, so things that you learn here can be applied to other Adobe programs.
 You'll also find that the Mac and Windows versions are almost identical.
-The main differences are in Command keys.
-When we say Command on Mac, we mean Ctrl on Windows.
-When we say Option on Mac, we mean Alt on Windows.
+The many differences are in command keys.
+When we say command on Mac, we mean control on Windows.
+When we say option on Mac, we mean alt on Windows.
 Now the first thing you'll notice is After Effects resides in the master application window.
 You can move it as a whole.
 You can resize it by clicking on the lower right corner and changing it to how big or how small you need it to be to fill your screen.

-Now to show you a little bit more about the user interface in After Effects, I am going to open a composition.
+Now to show you a little bit more about the user interface in After Effects, I'm gonna open a composition.
 A composition is where you build your graphics in After Effects.
-You can go ahead and make a new composition or open an existing composition by double-clicking it in the Project panel and compositions open into two panels in After Effects.
-The Composition or Comp panel for short, which shows you your graphical content, and your Timeline panel, which shows you all the layers that make up a composition.
-Their timings, plus any additional keyframes you have applied to those layers.
-Now this Composition panel is very important because this is the same frame that's used to display other graphical content.
+You can go ahead and make a new composition or open an existing composition by double clicking it in the project panel.
+And compositions open into two panels in After Effects.
+The composition, or comp panel for short, which shows you your graphical content, and your timeline panel, which shows you all the layers that make up a composition, their timings, plus any additional keyframes you have applied to those layers.
+Now this composition panel is very important because this is the same frame that's used to display other graphical content.

-For example, if I needed to look at a movie, I can Option+Double-click or Alt+Double-click it and that would open a Footage panel which opens into the same viewer.
-If I needed to do some detailed work on a specific layer in a composition, I would double-click it and it would open into a Layer panel docked into the same viewer frame.
-I can click on these tabs to go ahead and move between these panels inside this frame.
-Now something you'll find working in After Effects or any application is that you have a constant fight for space.
-We can go ahead and resize the frames and panels inside After Effects.
-So go ahead and use your screen's real estate to the best advantage.
+For example, if I needed to look at a movie, I could option or alt double click it and that would open a footage panel which opens into the same viewer.
+If I needed to do some detailed work on a specific layer in a composition, I would double click it and it would open into a layer panel docked into the same viewer frame.
+And I can click on these tabs to go ahead and move between these panels inside this frame.
+Now something you'll find working in After Effects or any application is that you'll have a constant fight for space.
+We can go ahead and resize the frames and panels inside After Effects to go ahead and use your screen's real estate to the best advantage.

 And there we go.
-Audio is docked in the same frame as my Effects & Presets.
-If you want to create a brand-new frame for a panel, go ahead and grab these little buttons again and drag it along the edges of an existing frame like this or like this.
-By doing so, when I release, you'll now see a brand new frame has been created along side of the frame I was targeting.
-Of course, you do have to trade off space, so you might want to go ahead and dock it back into another existing frame.
-If you want to create a brand-new frame along the edges of your application window, grab those dots and drag it until you see a green bar appear along one of the edges of the overall application panel.
+Audio's docked in the same frame as my effects and presets.
+If you want to create a brand new frame for a panel, go ahead and grab those little buttons again.
+And drag it along the edges of an existing frame.
+Like this, or like this.
+By doing so, when I release, you'll now see a brand new frame has been created alongside the frame I was targeting.
+Of course, you do have to trade off space.
+So you might want to go ahead and dock it back in to another existing frame.
+If you want to create a brand new frame along the edges of your application window, grab those dots, and drag it until you see a green bar appear along one of the edges of the overall application panel.

-A quick way of opening is tapping the Shift key.
-Go ahead and navigate, click on the composition I want, hit Home to navigate to the start of its time, Tab+Shift key again, navigate back to another composition.
-Composition panels also have two very important concepts you need to keep in mind, magnification and resolution.
+A quick way of opening it is tapping the shift key.
+Go ahead and navigate.
+I'll click on the composition I want.
+It homed to navigate to the start of its time.
+Tap shift key again.
+Navigate back to another composition.
+Composition panels also have two very important concepts you need to keep in mind.
+Magnification and resolution.
 Magnification is how large you're viewing your current composition.
 100% is full size.
-So one pixel of your comp is one pixel of your screen.
-If you don't have a very big screen, you may want to do up to 100%, which automatically resizes the composition based in the amount of available space.
+One pixel of your comp is one pixel of your screen.
+If you don't have a very big screen, you may want to do up to 100%, which automatically resizes the composition based on the amount of available space.

-If you have a little bit of trouble looking at crunchy things at partial scales and in-between scales, go ahead and take a very specific size like 50% or 100%.
-I will go back to 50% for now.
-Similar but different is Resolution.
+If you have a little bit of trouble looking at crunchy things at partial scales and in between scales, you go ahead and pick a very specific size like 50% or 100%.
+I'll go back to 50 for now.
+Similar but different is resolution.
 That's whether or not you're seeing all of the pixels in your composition.
 Full means every pixel is being rendered.
 However, if you're only viewing it at 50%, you might as well save some rendering time and only have every other pixel rendered.
 So you go down to half resolution when working at 50%.

-And go ahead and open up the window that you need, such as the Character palette to go ahead and do text type setting.
-Finally, along these panels can then be resized to go ahead and save some space.
-For example, we often close down the Preview panel that just shows the transfer controls.
-We rarely need to play around these Ram Preview Options, so go ahead and close them away to save more space.
+And go ahead and open up the window that you need, such as the character palette to go ahead and do text type setting.
+And finally, a lot of these panels can indeed be resized to go ahead and save some space.
+For example, we often close down the preview panel to just show us the transport controls.
+We rarely need to play around with these RAM preview options, so we'll go ahead and close them away to save more space.
 Now the one problem you might get yourself into is you might get carried away closing panels in After Effects.
-You might say Command+W or Ctrl+W to close, close, close, close, close, and all of a sudden, your Timeline panel has gone altogether.
+You might say command or control W to close, close, close, close, close.
+And all of a sudden, your timeline panel's gone altogether.

-Well, don't worry.
-You can get it back.
-One way is just go ahead and open up another composition.
-That will open up your Comp and your Timeline panels for you.
-Or, just go ahead and open up a workspace.
-That will restore your panels to where you last saved them and if necessary, you can go ahead and reset them.
-So you can get back to nice clean starting point.
-So just a quick overview of the After Effects user interface.
+Well don't worry, you can get it back.
+One way is just to go ahead and open up another composition and it'll open up your comp and your timeline panels for you.
+Or just go ahead and open up work space and it'll restore your panels to where you last saved them, and necessary, you can go ahead and reset them so you can get back to a nice clean starting point.
+So that's a quick overview of the After Effects user interface.
 It's pretty flexible to move around and customize to your needs.